twittwer/docker-nginx-setup/README.md

 ```
 - for test cases you can add `-e "LETSENCRYPT_TEST=true" \` to get a self signed certificate
   - useful to work around the 5 certs/week/domain limits of Let's Encrypt

+## WARNING
+- service stop is currently not implemented